dml-cth/deep-machine-learning/instructions/02_google_cloud_instructions.md

   - The most important one is called "GPUs (all regions)" (it will be easier to find it if you type the whole name of it).
 It controls how many GPU-enabled instances you can have in parallel, and so definitely needs to be 1 or larger.
 More than 1 might be useful, but we suggest 1 to start with, as the chances for approval might be lower for higher numbers.
 If desired, later on you can try to increase this further.
   - Also make sure that you have quota for the specifics GPUs you might want to use.
 We have tested the assignments on "NVIDIA T4".
 Other GPUs can be explored, and might perform better, but in any case the "Preemptible" and "Committed" GPU quotas will not be necessary.
 The GPU-specific quotas are set per region, and 1 per region should be enough for your purposes.
 - For each quota you want to increase: Select it and click `EDIT` that should appear at the top.
 Set a new limit.
 To start with we suggest 1 for "GPUs (all regions)".
 The GPU-specific quotas (e.g. "NVIDIA T4") should be set for each region individually.
 Set 1 for each region.
 In the request description, write e.g. "For the use of GPU resources during a deep machine learning course at Chalmers University."
 Click `Next`, fill in your contact details and complete the request.
-- Once submitted, wait until you receive an email from Google, confirming that the quota is indeed increased.
-This could potentially take two business days, but is usually done within a couple of minutes.
+- Once submitted, wait until you receive an email from Google, confirming that the quota is indeed increased. **Note**: This could potentially take **two business days**, but is usually done within a couple of minutes.
 - At this point, you should be able to create GPU-enabled virtual machine instances!

 ## 2. Creating a virtual machine instance